I have no peace, no quietness.

 How easy is it to really change?
 People often tell you to sort yourself out as if its simply laziness.
 Ignoring mental health problems(doesn’t everyone?) just how easy is this at an older age? if you have been long term unemployed just how easy is it to get work.
 I have read that people with long term unemployment are classified in the same way by many employers as ex cons and their CV thrown in the bin on sight.
 With many people applying for each position you have got much less chance and yet all unemployed people are currently being treated as if they are just lazy work shy benefit scroungers.
 There appears to be little help to actually get you into work even if you are desperate.

 Meeting people and socialising.
 Just how easy is it to make new friends especially if you are older?
 Pretty hard if my own experiences are anything to go by.
 I did actually make one good friend online and even regularly meet them in real life.
 However the vast majority of people, even those who contacted me first never get back or give up with me pretty quick.
 What the f**k were they expecting?
 The world wittiest most charismatic man?
 Their saviour?
-I am on a social anxiety forum after all.
+I am on a social anxiety forum after all and this site is called DEATH by SHYNESS which sort of says it all.
 Then there is a host of people who obsessively advise getting out in the real word and going to events and meets and yet none of these people show the slightest interest in even talking to me online so why would anyone else in real life?
 Do they all imagine a place where all the socially inept freaks go to meet?
 I won’t even go into relationships with my history.

 Once you’ve dug yourself into a hole after years of failure it can be very hard to haul yourself back out.
 The hard truth which is often ignored is that this is as much to do with other people and society as your own character and will.
 Once classified as a loser and something wrong with you than not many people are willing to give you a chance.
 It feels like game over.